giria/NewLocation/README.md

 [Location info.plist](https://static.wixstatic.com/media/198d86_3026026f24624762aad896388f72cc92~mv2.png)

-With the new @Observable the code is simpler and cleaner:
+With the new Observation framework the code is simpler and cleaner:

 ```
 import SwiftUI